itcarroll/basic-R-lesson/slides/conclude.Rmd

 In this introduction to R, we touched on several key parts of scripting for data analysis.

 - RStudio panes
-- Variable assignment
+- variable assignment
-- Data structures
+- data structures
-- Subsetting data
+- subsetting data
-- Functions
+- functions
-- Flow control
+- flow control
+- probabilities

 ===